 The firm uses point and figure methodology along with a range of analysis methods when evaluating securities and formulating investment advice.
 Point and figure methodology is a way to chart data for long-term investments to see entry and exit points in the market.

 The strategies GR Financial Group uses in managing your account include long-term purchases, short-term purchases, trading, margin transactions and option writing.

 Founded in 1995, the firm has five advisors and two offices, one in Tucson and one in Scottsdale.
-Clients can choose from financial planning or investment management.
+Clients can choose from financial planning or investment management services.

-John Payne, president and director, is the founder and sole owner of Sterling Investment Management.
+John Payne, president and chief investment officer, is the founder and sole owner of Sterling Investment Management.
 He has decades of financial industry experience and was a senior portfolio manager at Bank of America before founding the firm in 1995.
 He has a master’s degree in finance and is a chartered financial analyst (CFA).

 If you become a client, your advisor will thoroughly review your financial situation in order to recommend the appropriate investment strategy for your objectives.
 Your cash-flow needs, tax considerations, risk tolerance and time horizon all help build your financial picture.
 The firm has five main strategies: unconstrained total return, capital appreciation, balance, current income and fixed income.

 Each strategy has a different risk tolerance and volatility associated with it and corresponds to certain needs.
 For example, the current income strategy is for those who want to preserve capital and have a steady income.
 The balanced strategy seeks to provide all three key components: capital growth, current income and capital preservation.